3. Dog Owner Training Instead Of Dog Training

 I have to communicate these exact goals to my dog trainer, or rather he should want to find out.
 I must carefully consider how much time and effort I am willing to invest in a species-appropriate relationship, socialization/education and training and whether I am willing to do what is needed, should the dog show a «strong character» – especially if I have defined high percentages in my objectives above.

-Developing a dog into a reliable, socially adapted and stable dog requires a minimum of 2 h/day for nine months, with purposeful relationship, education and social behaviour activities, training, exercise and play.
+Developing a dog into a reliable, socially adapted and stable dog requires a approx. of 2h/day for nine months, with purposeful relationship, education and social behaviour activities, training, exercise and play.

 RELATIONSHIP & ATTACHMENT – SOCIALISATION & EDUCATION – TRAINING

-3.4 And yes, I did find what I was looking for
+3.4 And yes, I found what I was looking for

 The relationships with my dogs began to deepen and in many peoples’ eyes took on «magical proportions».
 The dialogue with the dog began to take place in silence and we learned to understand each other and trust each other blindly.
 The daily walk became a real pleasure, the co-existence a boon and the mutual support became part of everyday life.